Can Those Who Are Only Saved by Grace Through Faith Enter God’s Kingdom?

 By Saverio, Italy

-Let’s read a passage of God’s words and we will then understand why those who are only saved by faith cannot enter God’s kingdom.
-God’s words say, “At the time Jesus’ work was the redemption of all mankind.
-The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
+By reading a passage of God’s words, we will be able to understand why those who are merely saved by faith cannot enter into the kingdom of God.
+God’s words say, “At the time, Jesus’ work was the work to redeem all mankind.
+The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer of sin, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
-Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.”
+Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
+Provided you believed, you would never more be of sin.”

-God’s words state very clearly that the redemptive work of the Lord Jesus was mainly to save people from the condemnation of the laws so they would no longer be sentenced to death for violating them.
-As we all know, during the later period of the Age of Law, mankind became ever more deeply corrupted by Satan and were incapable of keeping the laws, so they all faced the danger of being executed by the laws.
-However, God’s purpose in creating man was for them live a normal life on earth and worship God, so if people were all put to death by the laws, then the meaning of God’s creation of man would be lost.
-Thereupon, God Himself became flesh to end the Age of Law and begin the Age of Grace, and He redeemed people from the danger of being executed under the laws.
-Thereafter, as long as people accepted the salvation of the Lord Jesus, they would be qualified to pray to the Lord, confess their sins and repent to the Lord, and they would then be absolved of their sins and thus be saved.
-Just as the Lord Jesus said, “For God so loved the world, that he gave his only begotten Son, that whoever believes in him should not perish, but have everlasting life.
-For God sent not his Son into the world to condemn the world; but that the world through him might be saved” (John 3:16–17).
-God loves us and, to save us all from the bondage of the law, He personally incarnated and became our sin offering.
-Therefore, our being saved by faith in the Lord Jesus refers to being relieved from the curses of the law.
-That is, God no longer treats us as sinners.
+God’s words are crystal clear.
+Actually, the work of redemption performed by the Lord Jesus was done mainly to save man from the law and the commandments, so that man would no longer be condemned or sentenced to death by the law.
+Because at the end of the Age of Law mankind were being corrupted more and more deeply by Satan and were no longer capable of observing the law, they all faced the danger of being sentenced to death by the law.
+God created humans to live normal lives upon the earth and so that they could worship Him; if everyone was sentenced to death by the law, then the meaning behind God creating mankind would have been lost.
+Therefore, God personally incarnated to perform the work that brought the Age of Law to an end and began the Age of Grace, and which saved man from the danger of being sentenced to death by the law.
+Thereafter, as long as people accepted the salvation of the Lord Jesus, they then became qualified to pray to the Lord, to confess and repent their sins to the Lord, and their sins could then be forgiven.
+This is what being saved truly means.
+Just as the Lord Jesus said, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have everlasting life.
+For God sent not His Son into the world to condemn the world; but that the world through Him might be saved” (John 3:16–17).
+God loves us and, to save us from the bondage of the law, He personally incarnated and became our sin offering.
+Therefore, our being saved by our faith in the Lord Jesus primarily means that we have escaped the curse of the law and that God no longer regards us as sinners.
 Just as a criminal who has committed all kinds of crimes can be pardoned by a benevolent judge and acquitted, this does not mean that he will not commit a crime ever again.
 Just as the Lord Jesus forgave us our sins, we are still capable of sinning frequently, and our sinful nature has not yet been uprooted, not yet purified, and so we are unable to enter into God’s kingdom.

 So how can we be cleansed and enter into God’s kingdom?
-By reading several passages of Scripture, we will come to know the answer.
+By reading several passages of Scripture, we will come to know the answer to this question.
 The Lord Jesus said, “I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (John 16:12–13).
+However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “For the Father judges no man, but has committed all judgment to the Son” (John 5:22).
-It says in the First Epistle of Peter 1:5 says, “Who are kept by the power of God through faith to salvation ready to be revealed in the last time.”
-And Hebrews 9:28 says, “So Christ was once offered to bear the sins of many; and to them that look for him shall he appear the second time without sin to salvation.”
-It can be seen from these verses that the Lord shall return in the last days, utter more truths to the churches and will use the truth to perform the work of judging mankind with these truths.
-By doing so, God will resolve our corrupt dispositions so that we will be thoroughly purified and be raptured into the kingdom of heaven.
-This isin the last days.
+It says in the First Epistle of Peter 1:5: “Who are kept by the power of God through faith to salvation ready to be revealed in the last time.”
+In Hebrews 9:28 it says: “So was once offered to bear the sins of many; and to them that look for Him shall He appear the second time without sin to salvation.”
+From these verses, we can see that the Lord shall return in the last days, that He will express more truths to the churches and will use the truth to perform the work of judging man.
+God wants to resolve our corrupt dispositions so that we may be completely cleansed and may be raised up into the heavenly kingdom—this is the salvation of the last days.